bumi/ln-markdown-to-pdf/README.md

 This is a simple [Sinatra.rb app](http://sinatrarb.com/) that uses the [rack-lightning middleware](https://github.com/bumi/rack-lightning) to handle lightning invoices.

+## How does it work?

+1. If no proof of payment is provided the rack lightning middleware creates a Lightning invoice and returns a `402 Payment Required` HTTP status code with a `application/vnd.lightning.bolt11` header and a Lightning invoice as a body.
+2. The client pays the invoice and does a second request providing the proof of payment / the preimage of the Lightning payment in a `X-Preimage` header.
+3. Now the lightning middleware checks the if the invoice was paid and proceeds to the sinatra app doing the convertion.

 Have a look at the server code:

 * [config.ru](https://github.com/bumi/ln-markdown-to-pdf/blob/master/config.ru#L9) - where the magic happens: loading the lightning middleware